Skip to main content

 • Agent AI Integration: Processes Agent AI interactions.

-If CCAI or Agent AI queues are combined with Express queues, By Playbook and By Dialog metrics become unavailable.
+If CCAI or Agent AI queues are assigned together with Quality AI Express queues in the same form, By Playbook and By Dialog metrics are unavailable.

 Queue Assignment Rules